av-anon/dmv-avp-anon/docs/GettingStarted/SoftwareSetup/index.md

 ---

-### YOLOv5-Based Parking Spot Detection Module
+### Unity-Integrated YOLOv5 Parking Spot Detection Module (U-YOLO)

-The YOLOv5 server runs locally on the same machine as AWSIM Labs.
+U-YOLO runs locally on the same machine as AWSIM Labs.
 Its workflow is as follows:

 1. Captures frames from the overhead camera in the simulation.
 2. Performs vehicle detection using YOLOv5.